laminas/laminas-mvc-console/doc/book/routing.md

 ];
 ```

-Console routes exposed via zend-mvc-console will only be processed when the application
+Console routes exposed via laminas-mvc-console will only be processed when the application
 is run inside a console (terminal) window; they are not used for web (HTTP)
 requests.
 It is possible to define only HTTP routes (web application only), only
 console routes (console-only application), or a mixture of the two.